plantinformatics/pretzel-input-generator/README.md

 ## Input

+Input files are specified in `conf/input.config`.
+This can be supplemented/replaced by JSON/YAML formatted input spec.

 ### Remote

 The pipeline pulls data from [Ensembl plants](https://plants.ensembl.org/index.html), included species and assembly versions are specified in [conf/input.config](conf/input.config).
+For each of the datsets the pipeline downloads:

 * genome assembly index file
 * matching protein sequences